PolarFox08/Guidewire26_Giggle/README.md

   - Slide structure:
     1. The Problem: Priya's rain day (income loss is slab loss, not just base loss)
     2. SEWA's Failure & What We Fixed
-    3. GigShield: How It Works (trigger → payout flow diagram)
+    3. giggle: How It Works (trigger → payout flow diagram)
     4. The Slab Innovation (the feature no competitor has)
     5. AI & Fraud Architecture (M1–M10 model inventory visual)
     6. Tech Stack (single PostgreSQL engine + 3 extensions)